 In addition, the reverse stock split may not increase the price of AIG Common Stock or may not lead to a sustained increase in the price of AIG Common Stock, which would prevent AIG from realizing some of the anticipated benefits of the reverse stock split.
 Although AIG's Board of Directors expects that the reverse stock split will increase the market price of AIG Common Stock, the reverse stock split may not result in a stock price that will attract investment funds or institutional investors or satisfy the investment guidelines of investment funds or institutional investors.
-The market price of AIG Common Stock is primarily driven by factors unrelated to the number of shares outstanding, including AIG's current and expected future performance, the support the NY Fed and the Department of the Treasury have provided to AIG, and the support the NY Fed and the Department of the Treasury have provided to AIG, and the support the NY Fed and the global economy, conditions in AIG's industries and markets, stock market conditions generally and other factors, many of which are beyond AIG's control.
+The market price of AIG Common Stock is primarily driven by factors unrelated to the number of shares outstanding, including AIG's current and expected future performance, the support the NY Fed and the Department of the Treasury have provided to AIG, and the support the NY Fed and the Department of the Treasury may continue to provide to AIG, the status of AIG's asset sales, conditions in the United States and the global economy, conditions in AIG's industries and markets, stock market conditions generally and other factors, many of which are beyond AIG's control.
 Therefore, it is possible that the per share price of AIG Common Stock after the reverse stock split will not rise in proportion to the reduction in the number of outstanding shares of AIG Common Stock resulting from the reverse stock split, which could cause AIG to fail to realize the anticipated benefits of the reverse stock split.